Civic amenity sites around the island are currently closed.

 Bonfires are discouraged as they have the potential to be dangerous and cause a nuisance to neighbours, particularly while most homes will be occupied most of the time.

-For those who are self-isolating, personal waste such as used tissues and disposable cleaning cloths can be stored securely within disposable rubbish bags.
+Personal waste such as used tissues and disposable cleaning cloths can be stored securely within disposable rubbish bags.
 These bags should be placed into another bag, tied securely and kept separate from other waste.
-This should be put aside for at least 72 hours before being put in wheelie bin.
+This should be put aside for at least 72 hours before being put in the wheelie bin.

 Other household waste can be disposed of as normal.